superqx/superqx.github.io/CUSTOMIZE.md

 ### Name Format

-In this folder you need to store your file in the same format as you would in `_posts/`
+In this folder you need to store your file in the same format as you would in `_posts/`, including the language directory.

 > Example file name: `2024-08-26-This file will be uploaded on 26 August.md`